rjkiv/rb3_plus/Pro Strings/README.md

 - In C3CONTools, launch the PS3 Converter.
 Then click Encryption Options --> Encrypt replacement MIDI file(s).
 Take the MIDI file from this repository, and encrypt it.
 You should end up with a file formatted as *_plus.mid.edat.
 You can then have this on hand for use with an FTP transfer, or put it on a flash drive with the associated upgrades.dta.
 - Using a tool on your PS3 like multiMAN or with an FTP connection, open up your PS3's file system.
 You will need a modded PS3 to do this.
 - Go to ```dev_hdd0\game\BLUS30463\USRDIR```.
 Create the folder ```HMX0756``` if it does not exist.
 Then, navigate inside this folder.
-- Inside this folder, if it does not already exist, make a new folder titled ```songs_upgrade```.
+- Inside this folder, if it does not already exist, make a new folder titled ```songs_upgrades```.
 Navigate inside this folder.
 - Paste the *_plus.mid.edat file in the folder, and depending on if you have previously placed upgrades in this folder, do one of the following:
   - If you have never posted an upgrade here before, simply paste the pro string's upgrades.dta file in.
   - If you HAVE posted an upgrade here before, open up the existing upgrades.dta, scroll down to the very bottom, and paste in the contents of the pro strings' upgrades.dta file.